sureshvenkatesan1/usingJFrogCLI/Xray/Indexing/reindex_multiple_repos_with_indexBinMgrWithFilter.md

 # Reindex Multiple Repositories with Xray's `indexBinMgrWithFilter` API

-This script automates the process of reindexing multiple repositories in JFrog Xray using the internal `indexBinMgrWithFilter` API.
+This script automates the process of reindexing multiple repositories in JFrog Xray using the internal `indexBinMgrWithFilter` API  similar to the one  triggered when indexing from the
+Jfrog UI .
+Note: These are internal APIs and may be subject to change.

 It fetches the list of repositories for each `binMgrId` and constructs a JSON payload to reindex these repositories.

 ## Prerequisites